openshift/geard/README.md

         The unit file is "enabled" in systemd (symlinked to systemd's unit directory) upon creation, and "disabled" (unsymlinked) on the stop operation.
 Disabled gears won't be started on restart - this is equivalent to "I don't want you to start this again".
+Only a start operation will enable the gear again.

       data/
         TBD (reserved for gear unique volumes)